 Dheeraj Duggineni, MD - Co-Founder

 Dheeraj Duggineni, a recent graduate of The Ohio State University and the Ohio State College of Medicine, is a resident-physician in Emergency Medicine at the University of Pennsylvania.
 His interest in global health care infrastructure and accessibility has been his impetus for developing the idea for PWAP and co-founding the organization in 2010.
 Dheeraj aspires to become a driving force in global health advocacy and sustainable development throughout his career.

 Contact Dheeraj by emailing him at firstname.lastname@example.org

 Shuvro Roy, MD - Co-Founder

-Shuvro Roy, a recent graduate of The Ohio State University, is now a fourth year medical student at the Ohio State College of Medicine intending to pursue a career in Neurology.
-He is currently serving as the Chairman of the Board for Pure Water Access Project.
+Shuvro Roy, a recent graduate of The Ohio State University and the Ohio State College of Medicine, is a Neurology Resident at UCLA.
 Shuvro’s passions include bioinformatics, social entrepreneurship, and education, all of which he continues to pursue within the organization.
 He graduated summa cum laude with a Bachelor of Science from the Ohio State University in 2013.